Monk: What happens when the leaves fall and the trees are bare?

 Drop out the bottom of the exhalation into silent darkness, last few days before and first couple of day of period

 Stay here float in emptiness not knowing, trust, just be.
-Pause at bottom of exhalation.
+Here in the Pause at bottom of exhalation.

 Adrenal fatigue and chronic fatigue are common occurrence in our western fast-paced society, and these conditions are signs that we have taxed the kidney’s energies too much and have not taken enough time out to relax and regenerate.
 If we keep running ourselves into the ground, we will end up very miserable, depleted, fatigued and likely to die at an earlier age.
 Deep, achy pains in the lower back, poor bone health (weak bones, tooth decay), hearing loss, weak knees and fatigue are all signs that the kidneys are depleted and need some love.
 The kidneys and bladder are all about nourishment and replenishment on all levels.